-- 13.1 Children with special educational needs and disabilities (SEND) and certain health conditions can face additional safeguarding challenges both online and offline.
+- 23.1 Children with special educational needs and disabilities (SEND) and certain health conditions can face additional safeguarding challenges both online and offline.
 Our child protection policy reflects the fact that children with Special Education Needs and Disabilities (SEND) face additional barriers in remaining safe.
-These can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs, and - communication barriers and difficulties in managing or reporting these challenges.
+These can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs, and - communication barriers and difficulties in managing or reporting these challenges. - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so. - Further advice can sought from the NSPCC Safeguarding Children with SEND and Safeguarding Children who are d/Deaf and who have disabilities

-cognitive understanding - being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so.
+23.2 We therefore:

-13.2 We therefore:
+- raise staff awareness about the extra vulnerabilities of children with SEND, particularly those adults who are working in 1:1 or small group situations - offer support for those staff working with children with SEND - ensure that every child has a way of communicating their voice and that it is listened to and responded to - closely monitor children with SEND through high vigilance of staff and the open ethos of the schools - offer pastoral support to children with SEND when monitoring has identified that they require this additional support - ensure every child in school knows that they can communicate any worries they might have with any adult in school - maintain positive, open and honest relationships and communication with parents/carers of children with SEND and ensure that opportunities for regular communication are used - ensure that staff understand Safer Working Practice guidance (2022) - ensure that reasonable adjustments are made to support students with SEND in dealing with disadvantages such as bullying, or abuse as per Equality Act 2010

-- raise staff awareness about the extra vulnerabilities of children with SEND, particularly those adults who are working in 1:1 or small group situations - offer support for those staff working with children with SEND - ensure that every child has a way of communicating their voice and that it is listened to and responded to - closely monitor children with SEND through high vigilance of staff and the open ethos of the schools - offer pastoral support to children with SEND when monitoring has identified that they require this additional support - ensure every child in school knows that they can communicate any worries they might have with any adult in school - maintain positive, open and honest relationships and communication with parents/carers of children with SEND and ensure that opportunities for regular communication are used - ensure that staff understand Safer Working Practice guidance (2022) - ensure that reasonable adjustments are made to support students with SEND in dealing with disadvantages such as bullying, or abuse as per Equality Act 2010 - signpost families to Special Educational Needs and Disabilities Information and Support Service (SENDIASS) - 13.3 When managing a safeguarding issue, the DSL will liaise with the SENCO as required, as well as the pupil's family/carers where appropriate, to ensure that the pupil's needs are effectively met. - 13.4 Additionally, we recognise that all our pupils may have one or more ACES (Adverse Childhood Experiences) and that this also increases their level of vulnerability.
-We aim to be 'attachment aware' schools with staff trained to recognise signs of ACES and approaches to use with our pupils in this position.
+- signpost families to Special Educational Needs and Disabilities Information and Support Service (SENDIASS) - 23.3 When managing a safeguarding issue, the DSL will liaise with the SENCO as required, as well as the pupil's family/carers where appropriate, to ensure that the pupil's needs are effectively met. - 23.4 Additionally, we recognise that all our pupils may have one or more ACES (Adverse Childhood Experiences) and that this also increases their level of vulnerability.
+We aim to be trauma informed schools with staff trained to recognise signs of ACES and approaches to use with our pupils in this position.

-14. Responding to concerns about a child
+24. Responding to concerns about a child